 The most interesting museums in Arbanasi are the Konstantsaliev house, The Birth of Christ Church, and The Church of the Archangels Michael and Gabriel.

 The Konstantsaliev house is among the largest of the richly decorated houses that have been preserved.
 It dates from the 17th century.
-At a later date Atanas Konstantsaliev purchased and restored the house, and it is known by his name to the present day.
+At a later date, Atanas Konstantsaliev purchased and restored the house, and it is known by his name to the present day.
 In 1913, it was leveled by an earthquake.
-After that it was again purchased and converted into a museum.
+After that, it was again purchased and converted into a museum.
 In 1958, an exhibit of artifacts from the 19th century was held in the house.

-The The Birth of Christ Church is among the oldest churches in Arbanasi.
-It is divided into a men’s section (the narthex) a woman’s section (the vestibule), and a galleries that enclose these areas on the north and west.
-To the east the church adjoins The Saint John the Baptist Chapel.
+The Birth of Christ Church is among the oldest churches in Arbanasi.
+It is divided into a men’s section (the narthex), a woman’s section (the vestibule), and galleries that enclose these areas on the north and west.
+To the east, the church adjoins The Saint John the Baptist Chapel.
 The narthex that can still be viewed today at first stood alone as a church, and the murals on its walls were executed in 1597.
 Also from this period are the murals The Last Judgment and The Birth of Christ.
 The murals in the women’s section are on the walls and entrance.
-The theme of the murals in the chapel are dedicated to their patron saint, John the Baptist.
+The theme of the murals in the chapel is dedicated to their patron saint, John the Baptist.
 The church was declared an architectural and artistic-cultural monument in the 61st edition of the State Records, in 1978.

 The Holy Archangels Michael and Gabriel Church was also declared an architectural and artistic-cultural monument in the 61st edition of the State Records, in 1978.
 The church is comprised of the men’s section (the narthex) and a woman’s section (the vestibule), The Saint Paraskeva Chapel and galleries.
 Two of the most interesting murals in the church are the Descent into Hell and The Birth of Christ.